raysonkoh/cp/README.md

 * 698-2 B: Notice that for all k > 10 * d + d, they are all achievable since you can keep minusing d to within range [10 * d, 10 * d + d].
 For the rest of the values which is roughly < 100, do dp[i][x] -> x is achievable with digit i, dp[i][x] = true if there exists some y < x, dp[i][y] = true and (x - y) is lucky.
 * 698-2 C: Try out a bunch of examples, observe 2(a_i)(n - i) = d[i] - offset (which is 2 * sum of previous a_i).
 Check all a_i are valid.
 * 698-2 D: Key observation: 2x - y = x + (x - y) --> only difference bet adj elements are relevant.
 Closure of the set under (2x - y) is any element in original set + some multiple of gcd
+* 699-2 B: brute force works (got WA in contest due to needless optimizations which caused bugs in corner cases)

 ## Kattis